DimitriTro/data_science_bioc/README.md

 >pipenv install

 # info
+- I am quite used to pipenv (much lighter version than using conda) therefore you will find a Pipfile to run my jupyter notebook
+- Before this I had never installed jupyter, I always used pycharm, much more convenient when you start to work with a team
+- However, I used jupyter notebook when I was working with Databricks which is how to work by default on Azure.
+- I think jupiter makes easier to follow the various implementation I tried, since we get directly the results without necessarily reruning the code

 Please find below the various notebook used to analyse, train and test the data I started with pytorch and then found a keras lstm